install.packages("devtools")

 The JuliaConnectoR R package for powering the R interface to Julia.

-The Julia packages GLM.jl and MixedModels.jl for fast implementations of (mixed effects) regression models.
+The Julia packages GLM.jl, StatsModels, and MixedModels.jl for interfaces to and implementations of (mixed effects) regression models.